khavernathy/mcmd/README.md

     -> 4x slower than mpmc. (def. need to make pair lists)<br />
 -> MC: add S.A. linear? (exponential already there)<br />
 -> MC: fix atom-stuck-at-origin issue in uVT<br />
--> MC: for some reason my RD energy is 0.001% off from MPMC every time.
-Maybe self energy is diff?<br />
-    -> it's because of LRC.
 -> MC: allow 0 sorbate molecules in uvt<br />
 -> MC: make pair lists for MC to run faster AND to do stuff like pressure calculation in MD. <br />
 -> MC: fix MC SD's maybe?
 Seem to be wrong<br />